 To start my “Marvel Browser” iOS TDD sample app, I want to begin by making a network call to the Marvel API.
 If I knew what I was doing, I would start the 3-step “TDD waltz” of writing a single failing test, then writing the simplest code that passes, then refactoring.

-But there are two roadblocks keeping me from writing my first test:
+But two roadblocks keep me from writing my first test:

-When you’re dealing with an unfamiliar framework call, or an unfamiliar sequence of calls that needs to work end-to-end, TDD is not the place to start.
+When you’re dealing with an unfamiliar framework call, or an unfamiliar sequence of calls that need to work end-to-end, TDD is not the place to start.
 Instead, you need a “spike solution.”